-Don’t forget to make your fundraising efforts go further with Gift Aid.
+Don’t forget you can make your fundraising efforts go further with Gift Aid.
 Charities and community amateur sports clubs can claim Gift Aid on many of the donations they receive, this provides an extra 25p for every £1 donated.
-View guidance on claiming gift aid.

 Local businesses may be interested in supporting local good causes in a variety of ways, for example, they may want to sponsor the group (common amongst sporting teams who in return wear the business logo on their kit), they may be able to supply prizes for raffles or offer a financial contribution.
 Things to consider:

 - Relationships can play an important role, if you know somebody who works for a local business build on this, businesses are most likely to give to groups that they have a personal connection to.
 If you don’t know anybody who works for the business approach them yourself to develop that relationship, let them know what you are doing locally.
 Face to face introductions are likely to be more successful than letters although you might want to follow up your discussion with a letter printed on the groups headed paper so that the business knows that it is a genuine request from a genuine group.